 |Minimum withdrawal||Minimum amount of CHF 20,000||No minimum amount|

-Combining second and third pillar funds for promotion of home ownership
+Combining second and third pillar funds under the promotion of home ownership scheme

 If pension capital is withdrawn for the promotion of home ownership, it is important to clarify the risks in advance and to consider carefully whether assets from the pension fund and/or Pillar 3a should be used.
 In most cases, it is advisable to withdraw funds from Pillar 3a first.
-In that way, the insurance coverage provided by the pension fund in the event of disability or death remains in place.
-In addition, the pension from the second pillar is not reduced directly.
+This ensures that the insurance coverage provided by the pension fund in the event of disability or death will remain in place and any later retirement pension from the 2nd pillar will not be directly reduced.

 However, less capital is generally available in Pillar 3a than in the second pillar.
-If additional funds are still needed after the advance withdrawal from the third pillar, these can be provided from the pension fund.
+If additional funds are still needed after an advance withdrawal from the 3rd pillar, these can then be covered with the pension fund.
 Which sources are most suitable for the purchase of residential property also depends on factors such as an individual's future plans and current financial position, and the conditions of the pension fund in question.